donand/donand.github.io/_posts/2021-01-14-Text-to-Speech-Research.md

 ---
 layout: post
-title: My Work at Translated
+title: My Research on Text to Speech
 ---

 Hello everyone,

-I am writing this post to show some results of the work I'm doing at Translated.
+I am writing this post to show some results of the work I'm doing at [Translated](https://translated.com/).
 Translated is a translation company based in Rome, Italy.<br>

 Here I'm working on Text to Speech.
 I'm doing applied research and the goal is to generate very natural speech in different laguages, with the ability to control the style of the generated speech.<br>
 The concept of style of speech is not easy to define, it's the combination of a lot of different aspects like prosody, emphasis, speaking rate, pitch, etc.<br>